 - Reasons – If you’re refused the visa and you had applied from within New Zealand, you must be given the reasons in writing, if you ask for them.

-- Appeal – You can appeal Immigration New Zealand’s decision to the Immigration and Protection Tribunal.
-See “How Immigration NZ makes residence decisions” in this chapter.
+- Appeal – You can appeal Immigration New Zealand’s decision to the Immigration and Protection Tribunal (see below).